jamesleocodes/Disease_related_ml/README.md

-# Cheminformatics-Mini-Projects
+# Disease-Related-Projects
-### A collection of Cheminformatics mini projects to enhance your CV.
+### A collection of Disease-related-ml projects to enhance your CV.

 ## Description